snikket-im/snikket-android/README.md

 If something goes wrong Conversations usually exposes very little information in the UI (other than the fact that something didn't work).
-However with adb (android debug bridge) you squeeze some more information out of Conversations.
+However with adb (android debug bridge) you can squeeze some more information out of Conversations.
 These information are especially useful if you are experiencing trouble with your connection or with file transfer.

+To use adb you have to connect your mobile phone to your computer with an USB cable and install `adb`.
+Most Linux systems have prebuilt packages for that tool.
+On Debian/Ubuntu for example it is called `android-tools-adb`.

+Furthermore you might have to enable 'USB debugging' in the Developer options of your phone.
+After that you can just execute the following on your computer:

     adb -d logcat -v time -s conversations

+If need be there are also some Apps on the PlayStore that can be used to show the logcat directly on your rooted phone.
+(Search for logcat).
+However in regards to further processing (for example to create an issue here on Github) it is more convenient to just use your PC.

 #### I found a bug